Medicine Student Programs

 You must withdraw at least 6 weeks before your starting date.
 Fees are non-refundable.
 All cancelations and changes must be made in writing to the department contact listed above.

 Please note our absence policy.
-Absences from subinternships for interviews are particularly discouraged.
+Absences from the Boise subinternship for interviews is particularly discouraged.
 Each elective has standard days off (often weekend off for consult electives and 4 total days during the month for a subinternship.)
 Additional days off are generally not allowed.
 Please do not schedule an elective during a time when you are expecting to do residency interviews.
 One day off for a local interview may be granted with at least two weeks of advanced notice at the discretion of the clerkship director.

 MEDECK 604 – Clinical Dermatology